 Betty's Diner: Get your morning joe, ice cream, shakes and stuff like hot dogs and nachos at this low-maintenance snack bar.
 Oh, and you can get virtual nachos via their Internet access.

 Pizza Palace: A tiny little room with pizza and pasta for low prices.
 Nothing will set you back more than $10 per person.
+Dinner only.

 Auto Collections: Even if you don't like cars, you'll probably enjoy this display.
 There are always hundreds of classic cars on display.
 The selection rotates since all cars are for sale, but there are American Motors, Mercedes Gullwings, race cars, celebrity cars and some oddities.
 Plus, it's free with the coupon you can get in any tourist magazine or from one of the people giving them away in front.